 In a study conducted at the University of Madison, extraversion positively correlated with assertiveness, while agreeableness and neuroticism were correlated with lower assertiveness.
 Agreeableness and neuroticism were also positively correlated with avoidance, while the other three were negatively correlated with avoidance.
 A Pakistani study that looked only at extraversion and openness found that participants who scored high in both extraversion and openness tended to prefer compromising in handling conflict.

 If you want to know what your conflict style is, there are plenty of online quizzes to help you figure that out.
-I took this one from the University of Arizona, and it told me that I prefer the avoiding style of conflict management.
+I took the Conflict Management Questionnaire from the University of Arizona, and it told me that I prefer the avoiding style of conflict management.
 This basically means that I prefer to not have conflict ever.
 This was not ground-breaking for me as I already recognized that I hate conflict and will do just about anything to avoid it.
 Chances are, you already have a decent idea of what conflict style you use the most, but I recommend taking the quiz either way, since knowing your own method for handling conflict is the best first step to improving your interaction with others in times of conflict.

 Finding Your Conflict Style